310mc/https-310mc.github.io-tl/source/_posts/comet_show/epilogue.md

 {% endbubble %}

 {% bubble Midori serious %}
 Yeah, you wouldn’t have… ‘Cause we just decided on it a minute ago.
-In fact, Anzu-san is still negotiating with the agency about it as we speak—It’s not even official yet.
+In fact, Anzu-san is still negotiating with the agency about it as we speak — It’s not even official yet.
 {% endbubble %}

 {% bubble Shinobu worried %}